omkarj/DevOps-Learning/README.md

 # DevOps-Learning

-This repository is meant for practising DevOps related tasks.
+This repository is meant for practicing DevOps related tasks.